Interdisciplinary Climate Leadership Training at the University of Victoria

 To date, we have trained 35 graduate students and Postdoctoral fellows, and awarded over $250,000 in traineeship funding and scholarships.

-Applicants must be enrolled in a graduate program at the University of Victoria and produce a letter of recommendation from their Supervisor.
-Read the full details below.
+Applicants must be enrolled in a graduate program at the University of Victoria while conducting climate-focused research.

 Core Training Elements